lmc-eu/php-coding-standard/README.md

 ### Add custom checks or override default settings

 On top of the default code-style rules, you are free to add any rules from [PHP-CS-Fixer] or [PHP_CodeSniffer].
-If needed, you can also override some default settings.
+If needed, you can also override any default settings.

+Below find examples of some more opinionated checks you may want to add depending on your needs:

 ```php
 <?php declare(strict_types=1);